w3f/Grants-Program/applications/tokenomics-survey-2022.md

 #### Published articles

-As requested, to eliminate bias (and constrain budget) in the collection of research papers, the initial source of the published research will be the top-10 articles provided by the State Library of New South Wales information search service in response to the following query, "Refereed articles on block-chain token-economics using rational expectations equilibrium (a.k.a. no-arbitrage) arguments/analysis, ranked by journal impact factors"
+As requested, to eliminate bias (and constrain budget) in the collection of research papers, the initial source of the published research will be the top-10 articles provided by an independent research service, using the commercial research databases available from the State Library of New South Wales in response to the following query, "Refereed articles on block-chain token-economics using rational expectations equilibrium (a.k.a. no-arbitrage) arguments/analysis, ranked by journal impact factors"

 #### Polkadot Parachain whitepapers